Guilt in 'biggest' Australia racing scandal

 The alkaline mixes, known as "top-ups", were used to reduce the build-up of lactic acid in the horses, allowing them to run for longer without tiring.

-Racing Victoria launched an investigation in October after stablehand Greg Nelligan was caught inserting a syringe into the mouth of a mare, Lovani, before a Group 1 event at Flemington Racecourse in Melbourne.
+Racing Victoria launched an investigation in October after Greg Nelligan was caught inserting a syringe into the mouth of a mare, Lovani, before a Group 1 event at Flemington Racecourse in Melbourne.

-Authorities then found more than 1,000 text messages on Mr Nelligan's phone that implicated trainers Robert Smerdon, Stuart Webb, Tony Vasil, Liam Birchley and Trent Pennuto, and stablehands Daniel Garland and Denise Nelligan.
+Authorities then found more than 1,000 text messages on Mr Nelligan's phone that implicated Smerdon, Webb, Vasil, Birchley, Pennuto, Garland and Denise Nelligan.

 "The Aquanita case represents one of the darkest and longest chapters in the history of the Australian turf," the board wrote in its decision.